DSAops/Predelix/README.md

 Predelix: Powering the future of retail supply chains with AI.

-> 🚧 **Disclaimer:** This repository contains a hackathon prototype built for learning and demo purposes only (Walmart Hackathon ’25).
+> 🚧 **Disclaimer:** This repository contains a hackathon prototype built for learning and demo purposes only.
 >
 > 💡 Made with ❤️ during Walmart Hackathon '25 by Team DSA.
 (Devraj, Saksham, and Anuj)